bartgottschalk/startup_web_app_server_side/README.md

 As the only technical co-founder, it landed on me to "figure this out."

 This repository contains a simplified version of the server side application I built to launch our startup.
-To learn more about this project you can check out [slides from a talk I gave about this project](https://docs.google.com/presentation/d/18Y_G3asKbeys7s5618N_VJkXCI0ePwJ0vKB_06c-P3w/edit#slide=id.g5820c97b01_0_114)
+To learn more about this project you can check out [slides from a talk I gave about the technical aspects of this project](https://docs.google.com/presentation/d/18Y_G3asKbeys7s5618N_VJkXCI0ePwJ0vKB_06c-P3w/edit#slide=id.g5820c97b01_0_114) or [slides from a talk I gave demoing use of the project for startup idea validation](https://docs.google.com/presentation/d/1O80AyN6jpFxfooDz8ILfYE1PyYlm917mP2EqYuMf5SE/edit#slide=id.g5820c97b01_0_90).

 ## Getting Started